kandanapp/kandan/README.md

 LICENSE
 =======
 Kandan's code and assets are dual-licensed.
-Kanda is available generally under the AGPL, and also under a custom license via special agreement.
+Kandan is available generally under the AGPL, and also under a custom license via special agreement.
 See LICENSE for the AGPL terms, and contact us at [support@cloudfuji.com](mailto:support@cloudfuji.com) if you're interested in development of Kandan under a custom license.